DanL2015/i3-gaps-catppuccin-dotfiles/README.md

 + rofi_power_menu.sh - power menu launcher

 ## Polybar:
-Make sure to change the window.sh script (find the value for your desktop) Run the following, switch to a new desktop, and replace the `Desktop Value` with your own values
+Make sure to change the window.sh script (find the value for your desktop) <br>
+Run the following, switch to a new desktop, and replace the `Desktop Value` with your own values
 ```
 sleep 3 && xdotool getwindowfocus